MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-configuration.md

 You might instead choose to deploy an Azure App Configuration store for each tenant.
 Azure App Configuration [standard tier](/azure/azure-app-configuration/faq#which-app-configuration-tier-should-i-use) enables you to deploy an unlimited number of stores in your subscription.
 However, this approach is often more complex to manage, because you have to deploy and configure more resources.
 There's also [a charge for each store resource that you deploy](https://azure.microsoft.com/pricing/details/app-configuration/#pricing).

+If you need to store a large amount of data per tenant, or will scale to a large number of tenants, you might be at risk of exceeding [any of the resource limits for a single store](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-app-configuration).
+In this scenario, consider whether you can shard your tenants across a set of shared stores to minimize the deployment and management costs.

 Consider tenant-specific stores if you have one of the following situations:

-- You need to store a large amount of data per tenant, or will scale to a large number of tenants, and you'll be at risk of exceeding [any of the resource limits for a single store](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-app-configuration).
 - You need to use [customer-managed encryption keys](/azure/azure-app-configuration/concept-customer-managed-keys), where the keys are separate for each tenant.
+- Your tenants require their configuration data is completely isolated from other tenants' data.
+Access permission for Azure App Configuration is controlled at the store level, so by deploying separate stores you can configure separate access permissions.

 ## Features of Azure App Configuration that support multitenancy